ParikhKadam/bidaf-keras/README.md

 This project is available for use as a complete module.
 Just install the requirements (will update with only the necessary ones) and then run the module named 'bidaf' using the command:
 `python -m bidaf`

-You can append your code in the \_\_main\_\_.py file according to your needs.
-We are working on updating this as a perfect module which you can use via commandline arguments.

 A pretrained model will be made available soon.

 **NOTE:** I know that you are waiting for the first release of this project but training such a huge model takes a lot of time.
 And we don't have a high spec setup of our own.
 The code is all ready but we are adding features to it and continuously improving it.
 But the time for wait will be long as we lack resources.
 That's the reason why big companies like Google, Microsoft provide pre-trained models.
 Everyone cannot afford/have high spec setups.